mayflower-tech/natuerlich/docs/koestlich-interaction.md

 # Interaction with [koestlich](https://github.com/coconut-xr/koestlich)

-Building a UI in WebXR can be achieved with [koestlich](https://github.com/coconut-xr/koestlich). **natuerlich** provides out of the box support for interaction with **koestlich**, such as scrolling.
+Building a UI in WebXR can be achieved with [koestlich](https://github.com/coconut-xr/koestlich). **natuerlich** provides out-of-the-box support for interaction with **koestlich**, such as scrolling.

-The following example, create a simple UI with koestlich that changes its background color when clicked using a `TouchHand` and `TouchController`.
+The following example creates a simple UI with koestlich that changes its background color when clicked using a `TouchHand` and `TouchController`.

 For a more information on how to build 3D UIs visit the [koestlich documentation](https://coconut-xr.github.io/koestlich/#/).